China says U.S. solar ruling smacks of protectionism

-Such protectionism measures would hurt bilateral trade and jeopardize mutual cooperation on new energy issues, the Commerce Ministry said in a statement on its website.
+Such protectionism measures would hurt bilateral trade and jeopardise mutual cooperation on new energy issues, the Commerce Ministry said in a statement on its website.

 The statement came after the U.S. International Trade Commission approved an investigation into charges of unfair Chinese trade practices in the solar energy sector, setting the stage for possible steep U.S. duties and ratcheting up tensions with Beijing on the green trade front.